wjgibson/limitless-automation-possibilities/Documentation/Deployment.md

 ## Potential Disasters
 - The most error prone step in this installation is the command execution when running the app. `npm install` must always be ran before `npm start` or the app will fail to compile.
 - Within the source code, the most critical file is `DnDFlow.js`.
 This contains the main app's code that loads in the browser.
 If making changes to this file, constantly make sure that the app will still compile.
+- The program hinges on having a lot of services running while using it because it is made for web use.
+If the progam is not running as expected the first place to look would be the API